Description

 Example: structured penalized regression

-This example is extracted form chapter 1 of my habilitation.
+This example is extracted from chapter 1 of my habilitation.
 You can get more insight by reading pages 65-66, 70-71.

 A toy data set advocating for structured regularization

 See pages 29–30 in my habilitation.
-Code for additional function is given by the end of the present document (Appendix).
+Code for additional functions is given at the end of the present document (Appendix).

-We draw data from linear regression where the regression parameters are defined group-wise.
-The corresponding regression correlated according to the same pattern.
+We draw data from a linear regression where the regression parameters are defined group-wise.
+The regressors are correlated according to the same block pattern.

 n <- 200